mlverse/lang/cran-comments.md

 ## Resubmission

-- Addresses NOTE returned by CRAN pre-test
+- Addresses manual feedback from CRAN

 - This is a new package